nice-game-hints/zniw-adventure/ScatteredWoods/navigation.md

 ---
 title: How to navigate the woods
 keywords: zniw adventure, zniw how to play, how to get out of the scattered woods, scattered woods zniw
-order: 20
+order: 10
 ---

-Civilisation feels so far - and it is!
+Civilisation feels so far away - and it is!
 How do you get around this strange forest?

 # Where should I start?
 The sign said Rivenn-na falls was 2km away.
 We should be trying to close that distance.